Process variations: the dirty little secret of process management

 7 steps to conquer process variations

-Despite the failed attempts by many teams to date, I believe that it is possible to achieve the benefits of standardized processes across an organization, with the ability to control process variations when and where they are legitimately needed.
+Despite the failed attempts by many teams to date, it is possible to achieve the benefits of standardized processes across an organization, with the ability to control process variations when and where they are legitimately needed.

 Here are 7 capabilities organizations need to tame process variations: